The Buck services

 Following the demolition of the Little Chef restaurant, between 2005 and 2007, BP submitted plans to demolish the existing filling station and build a newer, much larger forecourt utilising the former restaurant land.
 The site eventually opened in early 2008 as one of BP's BP Express sites with a M&S Simply Food store and a Wild Bean Café.

-bp currently hold planning permission to add two bp pulse electric vehicle charging bays here at the back of the sales building.
+BP hold planning permission to add two bp pulse electric vehicle charging bays at the back of the sales building.

 |Barton Stacey (westbound, 1 mile)|